geyang/deep_learning_papers_TLDR/time-series/Exponential Time Series Model.md

 There are several methods we need to pick in order to model any given time series appropriately:

 - Simple Exponential Smoothing
   - Finds the level of the time series
 - Holt's Linear Trend
   - Finds the level of the time series
   - Additive model for linear trend
 - Exponential Trend
   - Finds the level of the time series
   - Multiplicative model for exponential trend
 - Holt-Winters Seasonal
   - Finds the level of the time series
   - Additive for trend
   - Multiplicative and Additive for seasonal components

 These methods help deal with different scenarios in our time series involving:
     - Linear or exponential trend
     - Constant or increasing seasonality components

-For trends that are exponenti al, we would need to use a multiplicative model.
+For trends that are exponential, we would need to use a multiplicative model.

 For increasing seasonality components, we would need to use a multiplicative model model as well.